Gloriane7767/Exercise-Algorithm-Flowchart-Draw-io/README.md

 A program asks the user to enter their age.

-    If age is 18 or older, display: "You are eligible to vote."
+- If age is 18 or older, display: "You are eligible to vote"

-    If age is less than 18, display: "You are not eligible to vote."
+- If age is less than 18, display: "You are not eligible to vote"

-    End the program.
+- End the program.

 ✔ **Pseudocode**